 After “an excellent presentation” on university digital signage by a Visix account representative, Bisk and his team “saw how easy it is to create, publish, alter and display content.”
-They purchased AxisTV Digital Signage Software – Professional Edition, two channel players and a Software Maintenance Agreement (SMA) through Systems Integrators, an AV specialist in the Washington area.
+They purchased AxisTV Digital Signage Software, two media players and a software support agreement through Systems Integrators, an AV specialist in the Washington area.

-“We put up a 42-inch screen in the main lobby,” Bisk tells us, “to send information on library classes and initiatives, library policies – like ‘no cell phones, please’.
-Displays point users to the lower levels, where they can check out laptops if the desktop computers are all full.
-We also utilize the Screensaver option, to communicate if we haven’t caught them at the entrance.”
+“We put up a large screen in the main lobby,” Bisk tells us, “to send information on library classes and initiatives, library policies – like ‘no cell phones, please’.
+Displays point users to the lower levels, where they can checkout laptops if the desktop computers are all full.
+We also utilize the screensaver option, to communicate if we haven’t caught them at the entrance.”

-The screen shows relevant content in three windows, with a cable feed in a smaller window and weather updates.
+Screens show relevant content in three zones, with a cable feed and weather updates.
 “We also liked the emergency ticker option,” continues Bisk.
 “Students gather around the display to watch the CNN feed and then they get the other messages at the same time.”

 AU then added AxisTV to the entrance point in the Anderson Computing Complex, a state-of-the-art facility with over 160 internet-ready computers and five electronic classrooms.
 “The ease of content creation, because it’s web-based, just couldn’t be easier,” explains Bisk.

-The AU library is planning to add AxisTV’s Web Page Bulletin option.
+The AU library has lots of future plans for their AxisTV content.
 “I want to show how many computers are currently free so people will know upon arrival whether to go to the computing center or head downstairs and check out a laptop.”